PranavSriram18/genai_foundations/docs/series/moe.md

 ### 2.2 Scope & Roadmap
 Kimi K2 and DeepSeek V3 introduce a number of innovations across data, pretraining, and post-training.
-In this article, we'll primarily focus on pretraining aspects directly connected to MoEs and sparsity.
+We'll primarily focus on pretraining aspects directly connected to MoEs and sparsity.
 In particular, we'll discuss:

-* Challenges with training large sparse models, and frames for reasoning about them (Section 3)
+* Challenges with training large sparse models, and frames for reasoning about them (Sections 3 and 4)
-* Core elements of Kimi K2 and Deepseek V3's sparsity architectures (Section 4)
+* Core elements of Kimi K2 and Deepseek V3's sparsity architectures (Section 5)
-* Several innovations in K2 and DV3 that address specific sparsity challenges (Section 5)
+* Several innovations in K2 and DV3 that address specific sparsity challenges (Sections 6-8)

-* A brief discussion of salient non-sparsity-specific aspects of these models (Section 6)
-* A deeper dive into DV3's auxiliary-free load balancing (Part 2)
+This article will mostly focus on systems innovations (and systems-modeling codesign).
+We'll cover a very interesting pure modeling piece (auxiliary-free load balancing in Deepseek V3) in Part 2.

 ### 2.3 Notation